-- ARTC;
+- ARTC; •

-- ▲ APT;
+- APT;

 - NRG Flinders;

 - OneSteel;

-- ARG; and
+- GWA; and

 - TransAdelaide.

 The ARTC owns and manages the three inter-state standard gauge lines linking South Australia to Victoria, New South Wales and Western Australia, and a spur line from Port Augusta to Whyalla.
 Within metropolitan Adelaide, the inter-state network includes a north-south standard gauge line adjacent to the urban lines as well as a dual gauge spur line from Dry Creek to Port Adelaide and Outer Harbour.
-Access to the Port Adelaide to Glanville section of this spur line, which is part of TransAdelaide's metropolitan network, is managed by the ARTC.
+It should be noted that ARTC does not own the Port Adelaide to Glanville section of this spur line, which is part of TransAdelaide's metropolitan network.